 The penalty for limited companies year-end accounts being up to a month late is £150, rising to £375 between one and three months, £750 between three and six months, and £1500 if over 6 months late.
 You are also running the risk of your company being struck off the Companies House register, so it is essential to avoid this.

-For the most up-to-date information when it comes to filing your year-end accounts, it may be worthwhile to check the Companies House website.
+For the most up-to-date information when filing your year-end accounts, it may be worthwhile to check the Companies House website.
 Here at Omer & Company, we can take care of the entire year-end accounts filing process on your behalf, taking the stress off of your shoulders and leaving you to concentrate on the important task of running your business.
-If you would like to discuss our accounting services with one of our experts, give us a call on 020 8850 0700 or email email@example.com.
+If you would like to discuss our accounting services with one of our experts, give us a call on 020 8850 0700 or email firstname.lastname@example.org.